Amelia Sach and Annie Walters: Background

 Sach was herself a mother; the England and Wales census of 1901 shows that a daughter named Lilian was born to her in Clapham.
 She lied about her age – she was 32, not 29.
 Walters' background is unknown, but she had been married.
 She seems to have had a drinking problem and she would periodically advertise herself as a sick nurse.
-On her arrest she was determined to be "feeble", that is to say, feeble-minded.
+On her arrest, she was determined to be "feeble", that is to say, feeble-minded.

 There is a small possibility that the pair may have been involved in an earlier homicide that resulted in another woman being executed.
 In 1899, Louise Masset was tried for the murder of her young son Manfred, whose body was found in the ladies' lavatory at Dalston Junction railway station.
 Circumstantial evidence suggested that Louise was the murderer, and the killing was to be rid of a supposed encumbrance due to her wanting to marry a man named Lucas.
 However, in her claims of innocence, Louise said she had taken Manfred out of the care of one woman to give him to two ladies she met who had an establishment for the care of growing children.
-The police claimed they made some effort in looking for the two women, but the extent of their investigation is unknown.
+The police claimed they made some effort to look for the two women, but the extent of their investigation is unknown.
 In any event, Louise Masset was tried and convicted of the murder and, despite a petition for mercy, was executed on 9 January 1900.

 Crimes

 Amelia Sach operated a "lying-in" home in Stanley Road and later at Claymore House in Hertford Road (both in East Finchley), London.
 Around 1900, she began to advertise that babies "could be left" and took money for adoptions.
-The clients, judging from the witness accounts, were mostly servants from local houses who had become pregnant, and who had employers who were keen for the matter to be resolved discreetly.
+The clients, judging from the witness accounts, were mostly servants from local houses who had become pregnant and who had employers who were keen for the matter to be resolved discreetly.
 There was a charge for lying-in and another for adoption, a "present" to future parents of between £25 and £30.

-Annie Walters would collect the baby after it was born, then murder it with a poisonous mixture: chlorodyne (a medicine containing morphine).
+Annie Walters would collect the baby after it was born, then murder it with a poisonous mixture of chlorodyne (a medicine containing morphine).

 They were caught after Walters raised the suspicions of her landlord in Islington who was a police officer.
 An unknown number of babies were murdered this way, although the figure is considered to be in excess of a dozen.
-During their trial at the Old Bailey, the quantity of baby clothes found at Claymore House was used as evidence to indicate the sheer scale of their crimes.
-A local campaign to have their sentences commuted to life failed, and they became the first women to be hanged at Holloway on 3 February 1903, by William Billington, in what was the only double-hanging of women to be carried out in modern times.
+During their trial at the Old Bailey, the number of baby clothes found at Claymore House was used as evidence to indicate the sheer scale of their crimes.
+A local campaign to have their sentences commuted to life failed, and they became the first women to be hanged at Holloway Prison, on 3 February 1903 by William Billington, in what was the only double-hanging of women to be carried out in modern times.